 Since the laser’s ability is powered by high-energy light, the use of traditional dentistry tools (scalpels and drills) are often completely eliminated.
 Without the need for incisions, laser dentistry has shown that patients can experience treatments with less oral/gum trauma and significantly less pain during procedures.

-Additionally, with minimal swelling or inflammation after laser dentistry treatments, patients tend to heal noticeably faster than procedures performed with traditional dentistry methods.
 With that said, traditional dentistry may still be the best course of treatment and your dentist will advise you on the most effective method to perform a procedure to address your condition.

 How long does laser dentistry take?